 Twelve months to spend as you wish, doing whatever you want.
-Some people take gap years deliberately (a deferred entry) before applying and some are forced into a gap year to improve their application portfolio for a retry.
+Some people take gap years deliberately, known as a deferred entry, before applying and some are forced into a gap year to improve their application portfolio for a retry.
 Around 2–7% of applicants seek deferred entry every year, giving you a guaranteed medical school place if you are successful in your application.
-The alternative is to apply a year later (so that you would already know your A-level results).
+The alternative is to apply a year later so that you would already know your A-level results.

-Some people do amazing things with their gap years, creating lifelong memories.
+Some people do amazing things with their gap years and create lifelong memories.

 The decision will have a huge life-long impact on your life.
 It will need careful planning and thought so that you can make it very productive.